michelloworld/ez-gin-template/README.md

 - Feels friendlier for people coming from communities like rails, express or django.
 - **Template Helpers** ([gin_html_render.go](https://gist.github.com/madhums/4340cbeb36871e227905) is not support yet)

+#### Partials

+Supports rails style partials, simply name any template with underscore starting.
+So If you have "dashboard/index.tmpl" add "dashboard/_header.tmpl".
+Also there is a shared partial directory called "partials" under your template directory, anything you put there will be included with all templates.

 ### How to use

 Suppose your structure is